lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 Sometimes you might want to install a software and you can not find that software packaged as a Debian package.
 A misguided approach would be to just copy and paste that software into the image.
 However, you will deeply regret having taken that shortcut as soon as it comes to a software update.
 The correct approach is to package this software as a proper Debian package.
-There is some learning curve to do this but it is well worth the journey.
+There is a certain learning curve to get used to it but it is well worth the journey.
 To get started with Debian packages you can take a look at the [Debian manuals](https://www.debian.org/doc/manuals/debmake-doc/ch04.en.html).
 And yes - just to make sure that you bypass another trap - I would like to mention this